Dook97/avl_trees/README.md

 It takes pointer to father's pointer to the node which is closer to root and a boolean which determines whether the rotation is left-to-right or the reverse.

-The double rotation operation is not explicitly implemented or even mentioned as it can be simulated by two calls to `rotate`.
+The double rotation operation is not explicitly implemented as it can be simulated by two calls to `rotate`.

 ### `balance`